 - Send invoice every time you have taken any reasonable step.
-Everything depends on the fee plan you have or your firm’s fee arrangement.
+Everything depends on the fees plan you have or your firm’s fees arrangement.
 This is ideal if you charge flat rate or hourly rate.
 But not applicable where you charge contingent fee.

 3. Talk About Your Professional Fees

-Clients don’t usually don’t want lawyers to talk about their professional fees.
-They will devise every means to ensure they get all they want and disappear with lawyers’ unpaid fees.
+Clients don’t usually want lawyers to talk about their professional fees.
+They will devise every means to ensure they get all they want and disappear with their lawyers’ unpaid fees.